Career Services Job Board

 Helping Spirit Lodge Society

 Breaking Ground is an empowerment to employment program designed to facilitate the entrance to work or return to work for Aboriginal women.
-The facilitator will be responsible to co-facilitate in the delivery of programming with a program coordinator.
-Hours of work are 8:45 to 4:45 Monday to Friday.
+The coordinator will be responsible to co-ordinate the program and will participate in the delivery of programming with a program facilitator.
+Hours of work are 8:30 to 4:30 Monday to Friday.

-• Lifeskills Facilitator training certificate with three years current work related experience
+• A certificate in Business Administration or five years current work related experience

-• Experience in working with low income assistance programs
+• Experience in administering and implementing income assistance programs in a team setting

 Helping Spirit Lodge Society